 We need to learn faster.

-#In 2018, Tesla went through its “production hell” to become ready for the mass market.
+#2018 Tesla has gone through its "production hell" to become mass market ready.

-In the rest of the industry, plans were drawn up and tested in response.
-New products, factories and sales channels were created.
+In the rest of the industry, plans have been drawn up and tested in response.
+New products, factories and sales channels have emerged.

 The plans are ready and are being implemented.

-To achieve this, many employees need to be trained and retrained.
+Many employees need to be trained and retrained for this.
 New skills for the future: cell production and chip design, complex software integration, dynamic pricing for online customers and much more.

-But we don’t have much time left.
-Apart from Tesla, new competitors are currently pushing into the car market with good products and a lot of money.
+But we don't have much time left.
+Apart from Tesla , new competitors are currently entering the car market with good products and a lot of money.

 We need to become faster in acquiring new skills "at scale".

-A look at the research on learning acceleration reveals clear principles.
+A look at research into learning acceleration reveals clear principles.

 Learning must be relevant, multimedia-based, flexible in terms of time and practically applicable.

-Any learning that is not in line with personal goals is hindered.
+Any learning that is not in line with personal goals will be hindered .

 The automotive industry has been extremely successful in recent decades.
 And so have its employees.
 Now many are realizing that their skills and experience will no longer be enough to be successful in the future.
 Accustomed to good and reliable incomes, many are asking themselves what they can do with their skills and experience.